M2Team/NanaBox/ReadMe.md

   cursor confinement.)
 - Supports Plan 9 protocol over Hyper-V Socket for both read-only and read/write file sharing between host and guest.
+- Supports Virtual SMB (SMB over VMBus) for both read-only and read/write file sharing between host and guest.
+- Supports virtual switch customization suggestions (use customized virtual switch, customize name and subnet for the first time to create the virtual switch) for each virtual network adapter.

 ## System Requirements